Skip to Content

 Completed: 2015 | Partner: N/A

 Nigella Community Orchard was originally created to compliment the Nigella Community Garden located on the same site.
-While it may be a smaller space, it has large potential to serve as a community hub for the surronding neighborhood.
+While it may be a smaller space, it has large potential to serve as a community hub for the surrounding neighborhood.

 Features: